calebpan/GTAC-Zonal-Stats/Python/README.md

 ### **Running script**
  Open zonalStats.py using the conda environment and update the following variables:\
 - Set the specified 'root' to your local root directory and the outtable filename.
 - Set the specified 'shpfile' and 'imagedir' directories.
+A sample shapefile and raster image are provided in the ```data``` folder.
   - E.g.\
             ```root = r'C:/Users/cpan/GitHub/GTAC-ZS/'```\
             ```shpfile = root + 'Python/data/shps/FVS_polys.shp'```\